Carol Sansone, Ph.D.

 Research Interests

-My research interests focus on intrinsic motivation; self-regulation of motivation; gender differences in motivation for math and science; life span development differences in self-regulation; and self-regulation of motivation in online learning.
+My research interests focus on intrinsic motivation; self-regulation of interest and motivation; gender differences in motivation for math and science; self-regulation of motivation in online learning; and people’s beliefs about interest, and how these beliefs may be shaped by social identity in educational and organizational contexts.

 Education